iShriyansh/flutter_wallpaper_app/README.md

 Wallpaper app built using Flutter

 - MVVM Architecture
-- GetX
+- GetX - State management and DI
-- Uses Method Channel to update wallpaper
+- Uses Method Channel to set the wallpaper